Crockpot Corned Beef

 - 3 pound flat cut corned beef brisket with seasoning packet

-- 12 oz bottle of hard apple cider (I like Strongbow Gold)
+- 12 ounce bottle of hard apple cider (I like Strongbow Gold)

 Instructions